alphabet5/cisco_documentation/README.md

 # cisco_documentation

-Old Automated Documentation Method for Cisco Devices
+Documentation Method for Cisco Devices using excel.

-This is no longer maintained.
-New processes are in development for documentation.

 # Requirements

 - python3 (3.9)
-- ciscoconfparse
-- netmiko
+- pip
-- ntc-templates
+- cisco-documentation

 # Usage

 For CiscoDocumentation

 - Update switch_list.txt with a complete list of switches.
-  - Device types supported include cisco_ios (ssh), cisco_ios_telnet (telnet), and cisco_s300 (ssh).
+  - Device types supported include cisco_ios (ssh), cisco_ios_telnet (telnet)
+  - Cisco s300 will need aditional changes before it will work.
 - Run the .exe, or run python3.9 ./CiscoDocumentation.py
 - Select 'y' to use the switch_list.txt as input.
 - This will output the arp tables from the switches, as well as the devices connected to each port, and port statuses to output.csv